top of page

 Keynote speaker

-The conference provides an opportunity to gather academics and researchers to present and discuss their latest work related to health economics.
+The session provides an opportunity to gather academics and researchers to present and discuss their latest work related to health economics.
 Both empirical and theoretical contributions are welcome.

 We invite paper submissions – either complete papers or extended abstracts – on a wide range of topics related to health economics, including but not limited to: